assoyas/TES3MP-Scripts/CliffRacerSounds/README.md

 ## SETTINGS

 You can modify the script to play different sounds - open the script and see the top variables for path, edit as you wish.
+You can get the name of the sound by opening data files in construction set and checking the "Sounds" tab.
 If you add more sounds to the list, the `generateSound` function needs to be updated for a higher range of sounds.

 You can also modify the chance for the sound to trigger in `generateRandomNumber` function - see the comments in the script for more details.

 ## KNOWN ISSUES

-When the sound plays, a TES3 message box with "???" will appear.
-This is most likely a limitation of the current `PlaySpeech` implementation, as it does not have a message box text as an argument.
+Cliff racer sounds tend to piss people off.